LONG ARTICLE! 35 – 45 minute read:

 Is it stable?

 Nothing worse than a shaping rack that wobbles.
 Well, there is – a shaping rack that tips over.
-To remedy that, the best thing is choosing an area with a flat ground surface as your shaping bay.
+To remedy that, the best thing is to choose an area with a flat ground surface as your shaping bay.
 If that’s not accessible, at least make sure you can shim your rack.
-The same goes for glassing stands.
-Many first-timers opt for using buckets full of sand as the base of their stands and racks.
-This ensures stability whilst providing mobility.

 Is it high enough?

-A high enough shaping rack is that which is high enough for the shaper.
-Most range between 36 to 40 inches; an average person’s waist height.
-For glassing stands, this changes a bit.
 They have to be a bit higher as you often have to see and work on the underside of the board.
 Again, you can figure out how high your glassing stand should be by considering your height.
 But they usually start at about 40 inches.

 Is it wide enough?

-When it comes to shaping racks and glassing stands, width and stability go hand in hand.
-If your stand is too narrow, chances are the blank will topple as you apply pressure when shaping and/or glassing.
 That said, you also don’t want to narrow a platform, otherwise, you will be bumping into the stand or hitting with tools as you move around.
 Considering that the average width of a surfboard is 20 inches, most shaping racks are roughly 12 inches wide.
 For glassing stands, this is usually a bit less, around 10 inches.
-That is because, as we have mentioned, you will need to work on the underside of the blank when glassing, and therefore need the area to be free of obstructions.

 Is it padded?

 Whilst glassing stands don’t need padding, shaping racks rely on it.
 Not only does the padding protect the blank against abrasion and dents, but it also helps to keep it in place while you run the planer and sander over it.
-For the optimal padding, use clean masking tape to wrap the foam onto the rack.
-But don’t overdo it – too much tape will compromise the “grip” provided by the foam and can scratch the blank.

 Does it have a rail saddle?

-This feature also doesn’t apply to glassing stands, but is a crucial one for shaping racks.
-The role of saddles is to provide a space for the board to lay comfortably on its side so you can shape the rails.
 The size of your rack’s saddle will depend on its height and width.
 But if following the above-mentioned dimensions, it should be roughly 6 to 8 inches deep and 4 to 6 inches wide.
 This area should also be padded.

-Is it levelled?
+Is it level?

-Making sure that your shaping rack is levelled is important, but making sure your glassing stand is levelled is of the essence.
-This applies to both a height levelling between stands and a side to side levelling on each stand.
-The reason being that, when applying the resin, it is bound to abide by gravity and flow down inclinations.
-And if the blank is not properly levelled, you will end up with more resin on one side of the board when it cures.
+And if the blank is not properly leveled, you will end up with more resin on one side of the board when it cures.
 Many people fix this issue by wrapping masking tape around the stand’s contact points, using the torpedo level to ensure they are all even, and adding more tape where the height needs to be increased.

-Organising Your Workspace
+Organizing Your Workspace

-Once tools, materials, shaping rack and glassing stand are all set, you can finalise the preparation stage by adjusting a few elements of your workspace.
+Once tools, materials, shaping rack, and glassing stand are all set, you can finalize the preparation stage by adjusting a few elements of your workspace.
 It is fair to say that most of us are likely to shape our first surfboards in a basement or a garage or even a backyard, and therefore won’t have access to the conveniences of a shaping and glassing room.
-But that doesn’t mean you have to settle for the rudiments of a temporary space.
-It is still possible to make your workspace pleasant and functional.

 Although the following ideas are not mandatory, they can surely improve your chances of making your first surfboard project hassle-free and getting better results.
 Think of them as add-ons.